benedictquartey/Covid-19_GH/README.md

 * Create an Issue stating your change or addition along with a credible source citation.

-* Send me a tweet [@Benedict_Q](https://twitter.com/Benedict_Q) or email at benedict.quartey@hotmail.com  with your contribution and source.
+* Send me a tweet [@Benedict_Q](https://twitter.com/Benedict_Q) or email at benedict_quartey@brown.edu with your contribution and source.

 ## Author

 * **Benedict Quartey**

 Kindly acknowledge the creator when possible.
-If you have any inquiries or need any help, shoot me an email at benedict.quartey@hotmail.com || benedict.quartey@alumni.ashesi.edu.gh
+If you have any inquiries or need any help, shoot me an email at benedict_quartey@brown.edu

 ## License
 This project is licensed under the MIT License.
 Refer to the LICENSE file for details